rcicd/tic-tac-robo/Readme.md

    - The process repeats until the game is finished (win/draw).

 ## Setup Instructions

+### ALL MEANT ABOVE SHOULD BE DONE ON DEVICE THAT HAVE CAMERA AND ROBOT ARM CONNECTED

 1. **Clone the repository:**
    ```bash
    git clone https://github.com/rcicd/tic-tac-robo.git